-Until now, it was somewhat forgivable for businesses to underestimate the importance of flawless user experience (UX) in mobile app development.
-Today, there is no exception.
+Until recently, it was somewhat forgivable for businesses to underestimate the importance of flawless user experience (UX) in mobile app development.
+Not anymore.
 Customer acquisition, retention, and satisfaction don’t stand a chance against poor user experience.

 People are incredibly selective about mobile applications.
-If an app is going to gain prime real estate in someone’s phone, it has to earn it.
+If an app is going to gain prime real estate on someone’s phone, it has to earn it.
 In other words, delivering errorless digital services is mandatory for businesses.
 UX design needs to be a central priority in every stage of developing a minimum viable product (MVP) to avoid frustrating customers.
+This is true even if you already have a product and it simply needs an update.

-The scope of an MVP can be very subjective based on business needs, industry, competition, product purpose, and audience segments.
+The scope of an MVP can be very subjective based on business needs, industry, competition, product purpose, your existing product, and audience segments.
 Regardless, today’s most successful mobile products all began as a stripped-down version of the mature applications they are today.
-An MVP provides immediate value, quickly, while minimizing development costs and reveals the most suitable direction for further development.
+What’s more, an MVP is an important way to update existing applications and improve any digital offering.
+An MVP provides immediate value, quickly, while minimizing development costs and revealing the most suitable direction for further development.

 Viability is the principle concept in an MVP.
 An MVP product, though small, must be able to work successfully.
 To be specific, an MVP needs to be useful, usable, and delightful.
-Customers search for valuable mobile services that are intuitive to use and fulfill a purpose in their life, but performance determines first impressions.
-While an MVP is a condensed product addressing a small subset of customer challenges within the context of a broader business strategy, its functionality and UX design are still critical for retaining users.
+Customers search for valuable mobile services that are intuitive to use and fulfill a purpose in their life.
+But performance determines first impressions.
+While an MVP is a condensed product addressing a small subset of customer challenges within the context of a broader business strategy, its functionality and UX design are still critical for gaining and retaining users.

 This massive cultural and societal shift towards mobile preference has set high expectations for how people relate, transact, and have conversations with businesses.
 As a result, companies need to reevaluate existing approaches to customer experience, which is now a mobile-driven relationship.

 Despite these deterring and unnerving statistics, companies can’t ignore mobile business channels.
-Reaping the benefits of mobile app development starts with devoted research into a mobile product’s end-user, how they think, what they like, what they hate, what they find valuable, and, more importantly—why.
+Reaping the benefits of mobile app development starts with devoted research into a mobile product’s end-user.
+That means understanding how they think, what they like, what they hate, what they find valuable, and, more importantly – why.
 Effectively learning about customers requires a different way of thinking: a way of thinking that reframes complex business problems from the customer’s perspective to identify what’s important to them.
 For this reason, the design thinking process is hugely beneficial for helping businesses create a customer experience that consistently generates new business value.

 Design thinking is an iterative approach to problem-solving that helps businesses continuously reposition and think critically about business problems in human-centric ways.
 Design thinking encourages companies to think differently about business goals and whether or not they’re attainable.
 More importantly, design thinking prompts business stakeholders to analyze their business strategy and how it will translate into a product strategy.
 Practicing design thinking also offers many strategic advantages and deliverables.
 The entire process creates innovative solutions to prototype and test.
 It also helps companies set product goals, understand business outcomes, map out user journeys, prioritize MVP features, and create a future-oriented product roadmap.